no990913/101-website-development/README.md

-# Beginner Portfolio Website
+Beginner Portfolio Website

-A simple and clean portfolio website built with HTML, CSS, and JavaScript, designed especially for beginners to learn and customize.

-## Description

 This project is a basic portfolio website template that showcases personal projects and skills.
-It’s created with pure HTML, CSS, and JavaScript — no frameworks or libraries — making it perfect for beginners who want to understand the fundamentals of web development.
+It’s created with pure HTML, CSS, and JavaScript (no frameworks or libraries) making it perfect for beginners who want to understand the fundamentals of web development.

-## Features
+Features

 - Responsive design that works on desktop and mobile
 - Navigation menu with smooth scrolling